qualcomm-linux/build-guide/topic/k2c-qli-build-ga/introduction.rst

 Unregistered users
 ------------------

 Unregistered users can sync and build Qualcomm Linux using the :doc:`GitHub workflow for unregistered users <github_workflow_unregistered_users>`.
-Qualcomm provides firmware components to unregistered users exclusively as binary files.
+Qualcomm exclusively offers firmware components in the form of binary files to users who are not registered.

 .. _section_x3d_nqy_v1c:

 Registered users
 -----------------

 Registered users can use any one of the following three methods to sync and build Qualcomm Linux.
 These methods use the Qualcomm Yocto layers and the supporting base Yocto layers.
-Registered users have source access to some of the firmware components and Qualcomm tools for building and downloading software.
+Registered users have the ability to access the source of certain firmware components and Qualcomm tools, which allows them to build and download the software.

 .. list-table::